Key takeaways

 1. Lack of a mobile app

 However, a modern building entry solution should include a mobile app.
-That way, tenants can simply press a button to grant access to themselves and visitors — in addition to adding other convenient mobile features, like two-way calls with video enabled.
+That way, tenants can press a button to grant access to themselves and visitors — in addition to adding other convenient mobile features, like two-way calls with video enabled.

 2. No cloud-based software

 In contrast, a cloud-based call box stores all the data off-site in the cloud.
-Any kind of update can be made from a mobile app or desktop.
+Any update can be made from a mobile app or desktop.
 There is no need to call a technician to schedule maintenance; staff members can still manage the system remotely.
 This reduces operating costs and increases staff efficiency.

 3. Unable to integrate with other systems

 Your traditional call box won’t integrate with other systems on your property.
-For example, if you want to control access to the gym, you’ll need a completely separate system from the intercom call box.
+For example, if you want to control access to the gym, you’ll need a separate system from the intercom call box.
 Additionally, call box intercoms usually don’t integrate with other proptech, like property management software and smart locks.

 Choose a building entry system that works for every aspect of your property to avoid these hassles and wasted resources.
 It’s better for your staff and tenants.